-Many crypto-assets and other digital assets are commonly not considered to be financial products.
-Because of this, the platforms where you buy and sell crypto may not be regulated by ASIC.
-This means you may not be protected if the platform fails or is hacked.
+Many crypto-assets and other digital assets are not commonly considered to be financial products.
+Because of this, the platform where you buy and sell crypto may not be regulated by ASIC.
+So you may not be protected if the platform fails or is hacked.

-When a cryptocurrency fails, investors will most likely lose all the money they put in.
-In most countries, cryptocurrencies are not recognised as legal tender.
-You're only protected to the extent that they fit within existing laws.
+When a crypto-asset fails, you will most likely lose all the money you put in.
+In most countries, crypto is not legal tender.
+You're only protected to the extent that crypto fits within existing laws.

 The value depends largely on popular opinion

 Investing in crypto-assets is highly speculative.
-The market value can fluctuate a lot over short periods of time, and is affected by things like media hype and investor opinion.
+The market value can fluctuate a lot over short periods of time.
+It is affected by things like media hype and investor opinion.